-K. Supervisory Control and Data Acquisition (SCADA)
+J. Supervisory Control and Data Acquisition (SCADA)

-Certain Customer substations that have a circuit breaker or circuit interrupter as the first protective device on the Customer side of the POI must provide the Xcel Energy System Control Center the equipment data and statuses, which are to include, but are not limited to:
+Certain Customer substations that have a circuit breaker or circuit interrupter as the first protective devise on the Customer side of the PoI must provide the Xcel Energy System Control Center the equipment data and statuses, which are to include, but are not limited to:

-- a) Transmission breaker or circuit interrupter position. - b) Motor-operated disconnect position.
+- a.
+Transmission breaker or circuit interrupter position. - b.
+Motor-operated disconnect position.

-L. Voltage and BIL Values
+K. Voltage and BIL Values

 The Customer must ensure that all equipment is adequately protected from excessive system over-voltages.
-This includes selection of equipment Basic Impulse Insulation Level (BIL) and protective devices (e.g. surge arresters) to achieve proper insulation coordination with Xcel Energy's system and protection of equipment.
-The addition of new load to Xcel Energy's System in general should be modeled, and Transient Network Analysis (TNA) or Electromagnetic Transients Program (EMTP) studies may be required.
-The Facilities study will identify whether these detailed studies are required.
-If so, these studies should be completed before other major engineering work on the project commences.
-The Customer and Xcel Energy will need to determine, through their studies, the appropriate BIL, SA MCOV and energy requirements for their equipment.
+This includes selection of equipment Basic Impulse Insulation Level (BIL) and protective devices (e.g. surge arresters) to achieve proper insulation coordination.
+The addition of new load to Xcel Energy's System in general should be modeled, and Transient Network Analysis (TNA) or Electromagnetic Transients Program